daniyxlkhan/speedTest50/README.md

 Speedtest50 allows you to effortlessly measure your network speed and monitor your network's performance over time.
 By logging in, you unlock the ability to track and compare your network's speed, ensuring you always stay connected at optimal speeds.

 ## Technical Details
-To bring this web app to life, we relied on essential components:
+To bring this web app to life, I relied on essential components:

 - **speedtest-cli library**: For network speed testing.
 - **werkzeug.security library**: To handle password hashing securely.